dddrrreee/cs340lx-25aut/labs/2-pcb/README.md

 # PCB (KiCAD) Lab v2 by Parthiv

 ## Overview
 This lab will be focused on designing printed circuit boards (PCBs), which many students in 140e/240lx/340lx have found useful over the years in final projects to help reduce wiring complexity and increase hardware reliability.
 The focus of the lab will be on how to replace a bundle of wires with an inexpensive PCB, and not on how to actually design electrical circuits (which is a much more complicated discussion).
+For the most part, you can get by just connecting breakout boards together.
+If you want to integrate a piece of hardware without a breakout board, most datasheets will include an "application circuit" that will show you what supporting hardware is needed.

 Our goal is to create a board that can plug into the Raspberry Pi GPIO header and connect to a USB to UART converter along with some RGB LEDs.
 To extend the lab, you'll also add in connections to a few sensors/peripherals/hardware of your choice.

-There will be a few parts of the lab where you can take a simpler approach or a more complex approach.
-I'd suggest first designing with the simpler approach; you can always come back and do a revision once you've got the hang of things.

 ## General Keyboard Shortcuts
 I assume `Ctrl` becomes `Cmd` on mac.